Y Combinator

 Y Combinator, LLC (YC) is an American technology startup accelerator and venture capital firm launched in March 2005 which has been used to launch more than 5,000 companies.
 The accelerator program started in Boston and Mountain View, relocated to San Francisco in 2019, and was entirely online during the COVID-19 pandemic.
-Companies started via Y Combinator include Airbnb, Coinbase, Cruise, DoorDash, Dropbox, Instacart, Reddit, Stripe, Scale AI, Deel, Helion Energy, and Twitch.
-Y Combinator runs mentorship-driven accelerator batches that provide seed funding and access to its partner and alumni network.
+Companies started via YC include Airbnb, Coinbase, Cruise, DoorDash, Dropbox, GOAT, Instacart, Reddit, Stripe, Scale AI, Deel, Helion Energy, Starcloud, Twitch, and Whatnot.
+Over 400 companies are worth more than $100M, and 100 are unicorns.

+Y Combinator is also the operator of Hacker News.

 History

-Founded in 2005 by Paul Graham, Jessica Livingston, Robert Tappan Morris, and Trevor Blackwell, Y Combinator (YC) initiated operations with concurrent programs in Cambridge, Massachusetts, and Mountain View, California.
+Founded in 2005 by Paul Graham, Jessica Livingston, Robert Tappan Morris, and Trevor Blackwell, Y Combinator initiated operations with concurrent programs in Cambridge, Massachusetts, and Mountain View, California.
 However, operational complexities arising from managing two programs prompted a consolidation in January 2009, resulting in the closing of the Cambridge program and the centralization of activities in Silicon Valley.

-Although often overlooked in early accounts, Jessica Livingston played a pivotal role in shaping Y Combinator's culture and success.
-As co-founder, she was instrumental in the organization's day-to-day operations and in selecting founders.

 In 2009, Y Combinator secured a $2 million investment led by Sequoia Capital, enabling increased annual funding for around 60 companies.
 Sequoia further supported YC in 2010 through an $8.25 million funding round, bolstering the organization's capability to accommodate a growing number of startups.
 Concurrently, Kirsty Nathoo joined the team, initially as an accountant, and subsequently as the Chief Financial Officer (CFO) in 2012.
 In 2011, Yuri Milner and SV Angel offered every Y Combinator company a $150,000 convertible note investment.
 The amount put into each company was changed to $80,000 when Start Fund was renewed.